Garrett Cooper Player Props: Marlins vs. Braves

 Garrett Cooper At The Plate

-- He has gone deep in three games this season (15.8%), homering in 3.8% of his chances at the plate.
+- In 15.0% of his games this year, he has hit a home run, and 3.6% of his trips to the dish.

-- Cooper has driven in a run in seven games this season (36.8%), including three games with more than one RBI (15.8%).
-He has also driven in three or more of his team's runs in one contest.
+- Cooper has an RBI in seven of 20 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run three times this year (15.8%), including one multi-run game.
+- He has scored at least once three times this season (15.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.